tiberlab/tibercad/manual/Sphinx/GettingStarted/Dsc.rst

 Solver
 ----------

-Three sweeps are needed for the plot of the entire I-V under illumiantion.
-The flrst sweep is needed to make the transition from dark conditions to full open-circuit conditions under
+Three sweeps are needed for the plot of the entire I-V under illumination.
+The first sweep is needed to make the transition from dark conditions to full open-circuit conditions under

 .. _dsc_parameters: